noname4747/FCArcade-Crash-Tool-Boot-Script-Cheaters-Hackers/README.md

 This mod allows you to load LUA scripts in Far cry 5.
 You can also change the character's camera.
 This mod is a god tool that allows you to do almost anything in the game!

 Orbital and Helicopter camera crash other players in PVP!

+Allows you also to freeze or boot the players in place Ideal for fighting with cheaters and hackers in far cry 5 arcade pvp multiplayer

 How to use